awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 You must run PowerShell as an Adminstrator to run the command.

+If you are running PowerShell v3.0 and add the module install path to the value of the :code:`PSModulePath` environment variable, it will be imported automatically when any AWS Tools for PowerShell cmdlet or function is used in a command.

 All Windows Amazon Machine Images (AMIs) have the |TWPlong| pre-installed.

 **Install the AWS Tools for PowerShell Core**

-The AWS Tools for PowerShell Core can be installed on computers that are running Microsoft PowerShell 5.1 or a later release of PowerShell.
+The AWS Tools for PowerShell Core can be installed on computers that are running Microsoft PowerShell Core 6.0 or later.
 AWS Tools for PowerShell Core is supported on the following operating systems.
-For more information about how to install PowerShell 5.1 on computers that do not run Windows, see `Package installation instructions (Linux) <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_ in the GitHub repository for the Microsoft PowerShell project.
-For more information about how to install PowerShell 5.1 on computers that run Windows 8.1 or Windows 10, see `Package installation instructions (Windows)
-<https://github.com/PowerShell/PowerShell/blob/master/docs/installation/windows.md>`_, also in the GitHub repository for PowerShell.

 * Ubuntu 14.04 LTS and later
 * CentOS Linux 7